yoren/gravityflow/readme.txt

 == ChangeLog ==

+= 1.1.0.8 =
+- Removed the redundant 'workflow: notification step' event in the Gravity Forms notification settings.

 = 1.1.0.7 =
 - Added the Restart Workflow bulk action to the status page.
 - Added entries to the status page which were created before steps were added.